Rudi Völler

 Völler made his debut for the Germany national team, then known as West Germany, in 1982.
 He represented his country at three FIFA World Cups and UEFA European Championships each, during a successful period for Die Nationalmannschaft.
 Völler played in two consecutive World Cup finals, both of which were against Argentina, and he won the trophy in 1990.
 At the time of his retirement in 1994, he was Germany's second highest goalscorer behind Gerd Müller; he is now joint-fourth with Jürgen Klinsmann, having been surpassed by Miroslav Klose and Lukas Podolski.

 After retiring as a player with Bayer Leverkusen, he became the sporting director of the club until 2000, where he was the interim manager for twelve matches, before being succeeded by Berti Vogts.
 He was then appointed caretaker manager of the Germany national team, despite his lack of coaching experience.
 In the wake of the drug scandal that involved the preferred choice of the DFB, Christoph Daum, Völler was ultimately kept on, and was able to lead Germany to the 2002 FIFA World Cup final, where they lost to Brazil.
 Along with Mário Zagallo, Franz Beckenbauer and Didier Deschamps, Völler has the distinction of reaching a World Cup final as both a player (1986 and 1990) and as a manager (2002).
 Following a group-stage exit at UEFA Euro 2004, Völler resigned as manager, after which he had a short-lived spell as manager of his former club Roma.
 He later returned to Leverkusen, where he was briefly interim manager again, and became the club's sporting director for the second time, a position he held until 2022.
-In February 2023, he was appointed director of the Germany national team.
+In February 2023, he was appointed sporting director of the Germany national team.

+Early life

+Rudolf Völler was born on 13 April 1960 in Hanau, Hesse, West Germany.